There’s nothing more clear right now than how connected we are.

 Guatemala: Itnernational travel is allowed.
+Passengers who have been in or transited through South Africa or United Kingdom in the past 14 days in are not allowed to enter.
 Passengers must have a medical certificate with a negative COVID-19 PCR or antigen test result issued at most 72 hours before arrival.
 This does not apply to passengers younger than 10 years.
 Passengers must fill out a health pass before dep arture.
 This will generate a QR code, which must be presented upon arrival.

 Nepal: Flights to Nepal are suspended with no potential date for reopening.

 For those traveling now and with upcoming travel bookings, our team is working diligently to provide everyone the support they need.
 Our focus is helping travelers with immediate trips, we will do our best to accommodate all extenuating circumstances.